clacladev/RandomColor/README.md

 	// Create a new tone of a specified starting color UIColor.randomToneByColor(color: UIColor)

+	// Random color generated with the Golden ratio
+	// Use this, adjusting only satuarion/brightness if needed, to generate good looking random colors UIColor.RC_randomGoldenRatioColor(saturation: 0.5, brightness: 0.95)

 In the test project you can test the two methods